ByteDance drops TikTok's U.S. sale, to partner with Oracle -sources | Business

 ByteDance abandoned the sale of TikTok in the United States on Sunday in pursuit of a partnership with Oracle Corp that it hopes will spare it a U.S. ban while appeasing China's government, people familiar with the matter told Reuters.
 The Beijing-based company had been in talks to divest TikTok's U.S. business to either Oracle or a consortium led by Microsoft Corp after U.S. President Donald Trump ordered the sale last month and threatened to shut down the popular short-video app in the United States.

 While TikTok is best known for its anodyne videos of people dancing that go viral among teenagers, U.S. officials have expressed concerns that information on users could be passed on to China's communist government.
-The sale negotiations were upended by China updating its export control rules late last month that gave it a say over the transfer of TikTok's algorithm to a foreign buyer.
-Reuters reported last week that the Chinese government would rather shut TikTok down in the United States than let it be part of a forced sale.
+TikTok, which has as many as 100 million U.S. users, has said it would not comply with any request to share such data with the Chinese authorities.
+The sale negotiations were upended by China updating its export control rules late last month to give it a say over the transfer of TikTok's algorithm to a foreign buyer.
+Reuters reported last week that the Chinese government would rather see TikTok shut down in the United States than let it be part of a forced sale.

 Under the proposed deal, Oracle will be ByteDance's technology partner and will assume management of TikTok's U.S. user data, the sources said.
 Oracle is also negotiating taking a stake in TikTok's U.S. operations, the sources added.
 Some of ByteDance's top backers, including investment firms General Atlantic and Sequoia, will also be given minority stakes in TikTok's U.S. operations under the proposed deal, one of the sources said.

+"We know that any approved deal must satisfy all regulatory and national security concerns," Walmart said.
+TRUMP'S ORDERS

-TRUMP'S ORDERS Trump signed two executive orders last month targeting ByteDance.
-The first bans U.S. companies from transacting with the Chinese company or its subsidiaries from Sept.
+As relations between the United States and China deteriorate over trade, Hong Kong's autonomy, cybersecurity and the spread of the novel coronavirus, TikTok has emerged as a flashpoint in the dispute between the world's two largest economies.
+Trump signed two executive orders last month targeting TikTok and ByteDance.
+The first bans U.S. companies from transacting with them and is due to come into effect Sept.
 20. The second requires ByteDance to sell TikTok by Nov.
 12 due to the U.S. security concerns.

 Were Trump to agree to ByteDance's proposed deal structure with Oracle, he would have to make a u-turn and rescind his order calling specifically for TikTok to be divested.
 As many as 40% of Americans back Trump's threat to ban TikTok if it is not sold to a U.S. buyer, a Reuters/Ipsos national poll found last month.
 Among Republicans - Trump's political party - 69% said they supported the president's order, even though only 32% said they were familiar with the app.